lamberta/devkit-doc/guide/game-walkthrough.md

 One of the keys to a great developer experience is great debugging tools.
-There has been a lot of effort put in to the developer environment of the Game Closure SDK so that it's easy to get up and running, and easy to see how the code in your game works.
+There has been a lot of effort put in to the developer environment of the Game Closure DevKit so that it's easy to get up and running, and easy to see how the code in your game works.
 With your game running in the browser, not only do you get access to all the great